 2. Place Pet Alerts In Windows

-Pet Alert window clings are an important way to notify rescuers of any house pets that need to be rescued from a burning house.
+Pet Alert window clings are an important way to notify rescuers of any (and how many) house pets that need to be rescued from a burning house.
 Place alerts in windows where they’ll be easily visible, like on the front porch, back door, or overlooking other main entrances.
 Protect My Pet Window Clings from The Animal Rescue Site make it easy to let rescuers know what and how many pets they’re looking for.